jfrijters/Managed.Reflection/README.md

 It targets [.NET Standard 1.3](https://docs.microsoft.com/dotnet/articles/standard/library), which means it runs on .NET Core 1.0 and .NET Framework 4.6 and up.

 It can generate .pdb files in [Portable PDB](https://github.com/dotnet/roslyn/blob/portable-pdb/docs/specs/PortablePdb-Metadata.md) format.

+## Binaries
+A preview release is available on [NuGet](https://www.nuget.org/packages/Managed.Reflection/).